duttaanirban/java/README.md

 - **FindMin.java**: Program to find the minimum value in an array.
 - **SearchIn2DArray.java**: Program to search for a target value in a 2D array and return its position.
+- **SimpleLinearSearch.java**: Program to search for a target value in a 1D array and retrun its index.
 - More programs are coming soon!

 ## Usage